spadr/Canaspad_ESP32_Library/README.md

 ### Description

-The system creates a token that specifies the place on the server where the data will be saved given a channel name and a series name.
+For each channel and series name, a token is generated that identifies where the data will be kept on the server.

 ### Syntax